 See what rooms are equipped with lecture capture recording and get further information.
 If you are already familiar with the system, you can make a request directly.

-Contact Technology Services Operations group at 734.615.0100 prompt 4 or fill out the online LSA ISS Service Request Form to get help with media heavy classes, video conferencing, film or video projection, video recording, digitization or other media needs.
+Contact Technology Services Operations group at 734.615.0100 prompt 4 or request classroom support or training to get help with media-heavy classes, video conferencing, film or video projection, video recording, digitization, or other media needs.

 Most LSA classrooms have a computer with an instructional software load set, a projector or flat-panel display, a document camera, DVD/Blu-Ray media disc player, convenient inputs and power for laptop use, a touch-panel controller system, an iClicker base station, and an assortment of laptop cables!
 Many classroom spaces are also equipped with Wolfvision for wireless presenting and screen-sharing.
 Most classrooms with an instructor podium have a high resolution interactive pen-based Wacom computer monitor for screen annotation and illustration.
 Some spaces have Lecture Capture and/or video-conferencing available.
 Consult the MClassrooms database to see details of any room.